holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/06_lists_1/assessment.md

         l[i] = l[i] * 2
     print(l)
     ```
-5. In what ways are strings the same as lists.
+5. In what ways are strings the same as lists (select six).
     - You can iterate through them
     - You can print them out
     - They are composed of individual elements